igoroctaviano/learning-digital-pathology/04-slim-viewer-application.md

 ```
 </details>

+## Slide Discovery Process

+Slim discovers slides by:

+1. **Querying series**: Uses QIDO-RS to find all series in a study
+2. **Retrieving metadata**: Gets metadata for all instances in each series
+3. **Grouping by slide**: Groups images by `ContainerIdentifier` and `FrameOfReferenceUID`
+4. **Filtering by type**: Separates VOLUME, LABEL, OVERVIEW, and THUMBNAIL images
+5. **Creating Slide objects**: Instantiates `Slide` objects for each physical slide

+**Result**: A list of slides, each containing all related images organized by type.

 ## DICOMweb Client Management

 Slim can connect to multiple DICOMweb servers, allowing different DICOM object types to be stored in different archives.